Contrast-Security-OSS/docs/content/user/vulns/DiscoverVulns.md

 ### View findings

 Contrast shows you all the vulnerabilities it's discovered including SQL Injection, Cross-Site Scripting (XSS), Command Injection, Path Traversal, XML External Entity Processing (XXE), Cross-Site Request Forgery (CSRF), Java Deserialization and many more.
-Go to the **Vulnerabilities** tab from the application's **Overview** to see a list of all vulnerabilities found in that application, or go to the main **Vulnerabilities** page to see all vulnerabilities across your portfolio.
+Go to the main **Vulnerabilities** page to see all vulnerabilities across your portfolio, or go to the **Vulnerabilities** tab from the application's overview page to see a list of all vulnerabilities found in that application.

 > **Note:** For Contrast to find weaknesses and present findings, you must also exercise your application.
 You can then track, share and get remediation guidance for each vulnerability that Contrast reports.